 Advisors often take into consideration the impacts of harvesting capital gains when deciding whether or not to rebalance.
 This can be a challenging task to do manually, especially when trying to scale your practice with regular models based rebalances.
-That's why Autopilot does the calculation for you.
-With capital gains analysis, Autopilot gives you the necessary gain/loss information to make a one click fiduciary decision - helping you prevent clients from realizing unnecessary taxes.
+That's why Trading does the calculation for you.
+With capital gains analysis, Trading gives you the necessary gain/loss information to make a one click fiduciary decision - helping you prevent clients from realizing unnecessary taxes.

 Estimating Capital Gains

 Capital gains estimates show up on taxable accounts when trades are pending in your trading dashboard.

 Trading calculates estimated capital gains assuming the FIFO depletion method is used during trading.
 Cost basis is calculated using tax lot data provided by your custodian.* Below is a simplified example of how Trading calculates the estimated capital gains for each account:

 Dianne Lipman has an account with a 100% allocation to VOO - a position she purchased when managing her self-directed taxable account at Etrade.
 Since then she has transferred the account under her new advisor's discretion.
 Now, her Advisor intends to rebalance the account into a Blackrock model portfolio but wants to maintain a 20% position in VOO.
 Currently, the account looks like this.